lincolntracy/lincoln_mainroad_ver2/content/posts/racial-differences-placebo-hypoalgesia.md

  - "pain"
 ---

-A new study shows that individuals of different races experience placebo hypoalgesia differently

 <!--more-->

 Placebo hypoalgesia is a phenomenon where people feel less sensitive to pain after receiving an inert (fake) treatment.
 Among other things, this phenomenon is the result of believing or expecting relief to occur.
 It’s a fascinating phenomenon, however there’s more to learn: it’s not currently known whether people of different races experience placebo hypoalgesia in the same way.